 A national shortage of EpiPen, EpiPen Jr and the generic devices was announced in early May by the FDA, which called the situation “short-term”.
 But supply problems persist, related to continuing manufacturing delays at the Pfizer Inc. facility, which produces the auto-injectors for Mylan.

 While Pfizer says that “product continues to ship and patients’ ability to readily access product has improved,” Allergic Living called several pharmacies and found that pharmacists in states such as New York, Kentucky, Kansas and Texas reporting difficulty obtaining deliveries of EpiPen, EpiPen Jr and the generic equivalent devices.

-As well, a continuing online survey that Food Allergy Research & Education (FARE) began in August, by December shows that 82 percent of 821 respondents report that they could not fill or could only partially fill prescriptions for Mylan’s devices.
+As well, a continuing online survey that Food Allergy Research & Education (FARE) began in August, 2018.
+By December it showed that 82 percent of 821 respondents report that they could not fill or could only partially fill prescriptions for Mylan’s devices.
 (The survey doesn’t reveal whether earlier participants were eventually able to locate the devices.)

 “I feel helpless,” says Price of Kansas about not having product when a patient comes in.
 “It’s not a good feeling if somebody is scared or upset about not having a life-saving device, but there isn’t a whole lot I can do about it.”

 In more positive news for those who must carry life-saving auto-injectors, there are alternatives in the U.S. marketplace that are becoming increasingly popular.
 For instance, the AAAAI allergist organization confirms that many allergists are now prescribing the compact Kaléo’s Auvi-Q auto-injectors, which are often ordered via a directly delivery program and are also stocked at Walgreens pharmacies.